Sharing personal information brings people closer together. But how do you know when you’ve gone too far—or when someone else has ulterior motives?

 Slightly different frequencies can be delivered to each ear resulting in a binaural beat.
 These beats can be given at the frequency of known brain wave bands and may help us relax.

-ASMR is a sensory experience some people have that is evoked by certain mundane sounds and sights.
+ASMR is a sensory experience some people have; it's evoked by certain mundane sounds and sights.
 Some find it calming and say it helps them sleep.

 As the population ages, mild cognitive impairment and dementia are increasingly common.
 Research is showing the important link between sleep and the progression of these disorders.